-Professor Morse.-The representatives of the European Powers which had decided on granting an indemnity to Professor Morse for the usage of his electrical apparatus have come to a definite understanding.
+PROFESSOR MORSE.-The representatives of the European Powers which had decided on granting an indemnity to Professor Morse for the usage of his electrical apparatus have come to a definite understanding.
 At the conference held at Paris on the subject, Austria was represented by Baron d'Ottenfels, Belgium by Baron Beyens, Holland by M. Lichtenvelt, Russia by M. Balabine, Sardinia by the Marquis de Villamarina, Rome by the Apostolic Nuncio, Sweden by Count de Piper, Tuscany by the Marquis Tanay de Nerly, and Turkey by Hardar Effendi.
-M. Noel, sub-director of the Ministry of Foreign Affairs, acted as secretary to the conference, The sum voted was 400,000 francs, of which France will pay 235,000 francs, Sardinia, 15,000 francs, Rome, 5000 francs, &c.
+M. Noel, sub-director of the Ministry of Foreign Affairs, acted as secretary to the conference, The sum voted was 400,000 francs, of which France will pay 235,000 francs, Sardinia, 15,000 francs, Rome, 5000 francs, & c.
 The money is to be paid in four instalments.

-Assyrian Museum at the Louvre has just been completed.
-It is on the ground floor, near the Marengo door, and next the l'annthenaic salle.
-This new salle contains some curious bas-reliefs and cuniform inscriptions; the former original and the latter moulded.
+THE LOUVRE -The fourth and last salle of the Assyrian Museum at the Louvre has just been completed.
+It is on the ground floor, near the Marengo door, and next the l'anathenaic salle.
+This new salle contains some curious bas-reliefs and cunciform inscriptions; the former original and the latter moulded.
 In a few days the new salle will be opened to the public.

-Forged Bank Notes in Manchester.-On Wednesday, a notorious Yorkshire criminal, who was sentenced to four years' penal servitude at York, in 1844, for sheep-stealing, and has recently concluded at Portland seven years' penal servitude for passing forged notes, was apprehended by the City police on a charge of passing a forged 5l. note in Manchester.
+FORGED BANK NOTES IN MANCHESTER .- On Wednesday, a notorious Yorkshire criminal, who was sentenced to four years' penal servitude at York, in 1844, for sheepstealing, and has recently concluded at Portland seven years' penal servitude for passing forged notes, was apprehended by the City police on a charge of passing a forged 51, note in Manchester.
 When captured he had in his possession three notes, all of which are spurious.

-GOVERNMENT EMIGRATION.-The Government emigration ship John and Lucy, 991 tons, sailed from Liverpool on Wednesday, for Melbourne, Victoria, in charge of Surgeon Superintendent Chapman, with 16 married couples, 28 single men, 279 single women, 28 boys between the ages of 1 and 12, 28 girls between the same ages, 1 male infant and 2 females, making a total of 803 souls, equal to 362 statute adults.
+GOVERNMENT EMIGRATION. - TheGovernment emigration ship John and Lucy, 991 tons, sailed from Liverpool on Wednesday, for Melbourne, Victoria, in charge of Surgeon Superintendent Chapman, with 16 married couples, 28 single men, 279 single women, 28 boys 803 souls, equal to 862 statute adults.